Why You Need to Score High on the USMLE Step 1

 A large number of the questions on Step 1 require you to interpret experimental results.
 These questions won’t be simple.
 They are both challenging and complicated.
 The Boards judge your ability to create and grasp multiple concepts at one time.

-Expect many of the questions related to physiology and pharmacology require you to take part in theoretical experiments.
+Expect many of the questions related to physiology and pharmacology that require you to take part in theoretical experiments.
 To score high on the USMLE Step 1, you must understand:

 - Mechanisms of enzyme and medication actions

 - NAMES of most anti-coagulant and anti-platelet meds

 NOTE: Even though this is a multiple-choice exam, many of the questions are asked in the context of an experiment.
 So, be prepared.